-To ask the Chancellor of the Exchequer whether he will make a statement on the United Kingdom's contribution to the enhanced structural adjustment facility of the International Monetary Fund.
+asked the Chancellor of the Exchequer if he will make a statement about the meeting of the IMF in Paris.